SamyakSS83/filerec/docs/blackbox_testing.md

 # Blackbox Testing for FileRec

-This document explains how to use the blackbox testing script to verify the end-to-end functionality of FileRec in real-world scenarios.
+This document explains how to use the blackbox testing scripts to verify the functionality of FileRec in various scenarios.

 ## Overview

+FileRec provides two blackbox testing approaches:

+### 1. Simple Blackbox Test (Recommended)

+The `scripts/blackbox_test_simple.sh` script provides a controlled test environment by:

+1. Creating a test image with ext4 filesystem
+2. Copying test files to the filesystem
+3. Running three recovery methods:
+   - Signature-based recovery (`-s`)
+   - Metadata-based recovery (`-m`)
+   - Full recovery (both methods)
+4. Comparing and analyzing results

+This approach is more predictable and helps isolate issues with specific recovery methods.

+### 2. Full Blackbox Test

-The blackbox testing script (`scripts/blackbox_test.sh`) allows testing FileRec's recovery capabilities in realistic scenarios by:
+The original `scripts/blackbox_test.sh` allows testing FileRec's recovery capabilities in more realistic scenarios by:

 1. Creating test files on an actual disk partition
 2. Zipping the files (to simulate file compression/archiving)